Get your personal plan match in 2 minutes

 Member 1: Type 2 Diabetes, Zion Member

-"I joined Zion in March 2025 when they dropped the faith requirement.
+"I joined Zion in early 2026 when they dropped the faith requirement.
 I have Type 2 diabetes and take insulin.
 My first month, I hit my $2,500 IUA with an ER visit (unrelated to diabetes).
 After that, all my insulin and test strips were shareable.
 I pay $215/month and maybe $50/month for medications now.
 Before Zion, I was paying $450/month for medications alone.
 No regrets."

 Annual savings: ~$4,800